aleshaleksey/fansys23/abilities.md

 **Type**: (Supernatural, Class S)

 **Description**: You gain the ability to see the life-force of other entities within the range of your "life sense".
 This sense does not detect "constructs" or "undead".

+**Special**: This ability is blocked by 3ft of earth, wood or organic material, or 1ft of stone or metal.

 **Prerequisites**:
 |Life Sense level|Range|MP dice prerequisite|Other|